Surya5599/Shell/README.md

 Semi: the outcome of the first shouldnt matter so that no matter what command execute in order.

-Exit: creating test for exiting the prompt which connector class or single argument classes.
+Exit: creating test for exiting the prompt which connector class or single argument class calls and testing that it exited properly

 SingleCommand: Testing the cases such as #, or without the #